Maasai Mara, Kenya

 Capture the moments that will last a lifetime - each tent has a Canon camera and lenses for your use and the photos are yours to take home to make your friends green with envy.

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your vacation to Mara Plains or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Mara Plains or take a look at our itineraries to Kenya

 Mara Plains is a small, intimate camp located with the exclusive Olare Orok Conservancy, adjacent to the Maasai Mara, Kenya.
 Mara Plains has just seven uniquely designed canvas rooms on raised platforms, accommodating a maximum of fourteen guests.

 Located on the Ntiakatek River, in the northern border of the Maasai Mara, within the 30,000 acre Olare Orok Conservancy and being one of only three camps in this conservancy Mara Plains has the lowest vehicle density in the region.